What is the NHS Type 2 Diabetes Path to Remission Programme ?

-A low-calorie diet (LCD) is defined as a diet with a calorie intake of up to 900 calories or less a day.
+The NHS Type 2 Diabetes Path to Remission Programme involves following a low-calorie diet (LCD), which is defined as a diet with a calorie intake of up to 900 calories or less a day.
 The recommended calorie intake for adults is around 2,000kcal per day for active women and 2,500kcal for active men.

 The programme is based on the DiRECT study which showed that this approach could help people lose weight, improve their diabetes control, reduce diabetes-related medication and even achieve remission (whereby blood glucose levels return to normal without the need for medication).